Warning

 - Use the up and down arrows to the left of Z distance to raise and lower the tool.

-- Zero out the X, Y, and Z Axis tool position to establish the workpiece origin.
+- Home the X, Y, and Z Axis

 Get Coordinates¶